hicommonwealth/commonwealth/knowledge_base/Contests.md

 Admins cannot interfere with the content submission and voting processes.
 To be able to change constructor variables, admins must deploy a new contest contract with their new desired variables.

 On-chain data submission will be conducted and sponsored by Commonwealth Labs.
-The Common platform will not get any fee or share from the contests.
+As of 240509, Common takes a 10% fee from contest distributions.

 Contests logic is managed by `Contest.sol`, and financial processes by the `FeeManager.sol` contract.